Coos Bay, Oregon

-Coos Bay (Atsiixis) is a city located in Coos County, Oregon, United States, where the Coos River enters Coos Bay on the Pacific Ocean.
-It shares Coos Bay with the adjacent city of North Bend.
-Together, they are often referred to as one entity called either Coos Bay-North Bend or Oregon's Bay Area.
-Coos Bay's population as of the 2020 census was 15,985 residents, making it the most populous city on the Oregon Coast.
-Oregon's Bay Area is estimated to be home to 32,308 (Coos Bay Census County Division).
+Coos Bay (Atsiixis) is a city in Coos County, Oregon, United States, located where the Coos River enters the Coos Bay estuary on the Pacific Ocean.
+The city borders the adjacent municipality of North Bend; the two cities together form a contiguous urban core often referred to as Coos Bay–North Bend or "Oregon's Bay Area".

+With a population of 15,985 at the 2020 census, Coos Bay is the most populous city on the Oregon Coast.
+The surrounding Coos Bay Census County Division (CCD) has an estimated total population of 32,308.

 History

 Prior to Europeans first visiting the Oregon coast, Native American tribes claimed the Coos Bay region as their homeland for thousands of years.
 Members of the Coos, Lower Umpqua, Siuslaw and Coquille tribes lived, fished, hunted and gathered along Coos Bay and its estuaries, along rivers, and in meadows and forests.
 Approximately 400 years ago, British and Spanish explorers first approached the South Coast.
 In 1579, Sir Francis Drake was purported to have sought shelter for his ship, the Golden Hinde, around Cape Arago.
 Trader and explorer Jedediah Smith was in the region seeking furs, and the Hudson's Bay Company sent Alexander Roderick McLeod to search for an inland passage.